 Heart of Bucks are coordinating a Coronavirus Response Fund that will be distributed directly to individuals in need, as well as local groups best able to support individuals in their areas.
 To donate directly, visit Total Giving.

 Local hospitals also have their own fundraising groups, and many are giving detailed information about the kind of donations they can and can't accept.
 Visit their pages for more information.

 Members of the public can sign up quickly and easily at goodsamapp.org/NHS to become NHS Volunteer Responders, and can be called on to do simple but vital tasks such as:

 - delivering medicines from pharmacies;

 - or making regular phone calls to check on people isolating at home.

-Both Shopmobility and the Tourist Information Centre have closed their offices, however the phone lines are still open to enquiries.
-Please pass this phone number: 01280 823 020 to anyone without access to the internet for help with inquiries about Buckingham, from public transport to what shops are open and more, the Tourist Information Centre team will try and find you answer.
+Staff at the Tourist Information Centre are able to answer local enquiries by phone.
+Please pass this phone number: 01280 823 020 to anyone without access to the internet for help with inquiries about Buckingham, and the team will help if possible.

 Do you have an idea for a new project?

 Are you running a project now and need help or advice?
 Community Impact Bucks is a great resource for community groups and can give lots of useful advice, including training videos for volunteers and accessing funding.